Nitin-Rajasekar/FPL-Database/README.md

 The list of broad primary option (which may include several sub-functionalities) given to the user at first are to
 ## Schedule an upcoming gameweek
  To schedule an upcoming gameweek the user firstly needs to add the date and time of the gameweek's deadline for making transfers.
-    Next the number of fixtures in the gameweek is entered.
+Next, the number of fixtures in the gameweek is entered.
 For each fixture, one enters the home and away clubs, with the date and starting time of the game

  ## Create a new league